‘Not nameless’: Bringing the lives of those enslaved to light

 Ms. Proudie was stunned by the news from the SHMR Project, initiated by the Jesuits’ USA Central and Southern Province and Saint Louis University.

-“From my own research, I already knew that I was a direct descendant of a slave, Henrietta Mills; she was my great-grandmother three times removed,” says Ms. Proudie, who has long been interested in her family’s genealogy.
+“From my own research, I already knew that I was a direct descendant of an enslaved woman, Henrietta Mills; she was my great-grandmother three times removed,” says Ms. Proudie, who has long been interested in her family’s genealogy.
 “What I didn’t know was who had enslaved her: the Society of Jesus.”

 Ms. Proudie cried.